 Example: Joe Fast is a pacesetter with a handicap of 10.
 Six inches of new snow fell the night before the race, and even though the hill has been groomed the course is still soft.
 Joe Fast pacesets the course and posts a time of 25.00 seconds.
 With his handicap of 10, the Par Time is 22.72.
 After 30 people race the course Joe Fast slides into the start to test the Par Time.
 Joe feels his skis sliding much faster across the snow and posts a time of 24.25, which earns him a handicap of 6.73.
 The timer deletes Joe's time from the race, opens a new race and enters Joe as the Pacesetter with a time of 24.25.
 Later in the day the course is rutted and icy but the race is only scheduled to run for 45 minutes more so resetting doesn't make sense.
 Joe Fast races again but he can only post a time of 26.00 seconds with a handicap of 17.96.
 The timer creates a new race and enters Joe as the Pacesetter with a time of 26.00.

 Participants will be more likely to take reruns when they feel they have a fair chance at winning earning an accurate handicap and medal.
 It is the race staff's responsibility to keep the guests informed and to let them know why the pacesetter is racing again.

-If a participant in any Nature Valley NASTAR race beats the Par Time, this means the resort pacesetter has not accurately set the Par Time for the course.
-Negative handicaps are not accepted within the NASTAR Handicap System because it is generally accepted that Nature Valley NASTAR participants are not capable of beating the National Pacesetter.
+If a participant in any NASTAR race beats the Par Time, this means the resort pacesetter has not accurately set the Par Time for the course.
+Negative handicaps are not accepted within the NASTAR Handicap System because it is generally accepted that NASTAR participants are not capable of beating the National Pacesetter.
 If a racer beats the Par Time the NASTAR Coordinator has three options.